 - How does this commercial differ from Reagan’s?

 - What imagery is similar to Reagan’s?
-What is difference?
+What is different?

 - Why would both Bush and Reagan include children in their ads?